 George W.G.
 Ferris Jr. accepted that challenge.
 He hadn’t seen the Eiffel tower in person, but he had a daring idea that he thought could show the French a thing or two.
 His proposal was to build a gigantic rotating “observation wheel” that would take paying customers on the ride of their lives.

-At first his plan was rejected on safety grounds, but Ferris was undeterred.
-Instead, he went to several Chicago architects and engineers, and raised more than $400,000 to build his giant wheel.
+At first, his plan was rejected on safety grounds, but Ferris was undeterred.
+Instead, he went to several Chicago architects and engineers and raised more than $400,000 to build his giant wheel.
 The project was approved, and in the summer of 1893 the steam-powered Ferris Wheel was introduced to the world.

 Illuminated by more than 3,000 electric lights, the Ferris Wheel was indeed a sight to behold.
-After its grand opening crowds lined up to pay 50c for the twenty minute ride.
-Each gondola was packed with excited and nervous people, and at full capacity the wheel could carry 2,160 people.
-For nineteen weeks nearly 1.5 million people were thrilled, and possibly terrified, as they rode the wheel that could be seen for miles around.
+After its grand opening crowds lined up to pay 50c for the twenty-minute ride.
+Each gondola was packed with excited and nervous people, and at full capacity, the wheel could carry 2,160 people.
+For nineteen weeks nearly 1.5 million people were thrilled and possibly terrified, as they rode the wheel that could be seen for miles around.

 It was, by all accounts, a brilliant success.
 Did it surpass the Eiffel Tower?
 Perhaps not.
 It certainly didn’t outlive the French icon.
 It might have done had Ferris not rejected offers from New York, London, and elsewhere to purchase the Wheel.
 But with his wheel making nearly $750,000 at the World’s Fair, Ferris didn’t want to sell such a profitable money machine to someone else.

 Shortly after the World’s Fair ended, Ferris became embroiled in a number of lawsuits.
 He won cases brought by creators of smaller pleasure wheels who claimed patent infringements.
-However, he lost a long and costly legal battle against the organisers of the World’s Fair, who he claimed had robbed him and his investors of their rightful portion of profits from the wheel.
+However, he lost a long and costly legal battle against the organizers of the World’s Fair, who he claimed had robbed him and his investors of their rightful portion of profits from the wheel.

-In the meantime he relocated his wheel to a nearby park in Chicago and opened it once again in 1895.
+In the meantime, he relocated his wheel to a nearby park in Chicago and opened it once again in 1895.
 But this time the people didn’t come.
 Without the lure of the surrounding World’s Fair, it seemed the wheel was not as enticing as Ferris had thought it would be.

 Entangled in lawsuits and financially crippled, Ferris’s wife left him and returned to Ohio.
 He was forced to sell his remaining interests in his grand wheel and shortly thereafter he contracted typhoid and he died at the age of 37.
 His ashes remained unclaimed for more than a year.